maxcheese3/ECE497/hw06/Readme.txt

 Ryan Evans

-boris_education.png image isdisplayed by running ./on.sh and then rotate.sh.
+boris_education.png image is displayed by running ./on.sh and then rotate.sh.
 If you want to change the rotation you can edit rotate.sh (See documentationin rotate.sh for more details).